Characters: Magic The Gathering Planeswalkers

 - The Big Guy: He's at least a full head taller than the other human Planeswalkers.
 Duels of the Planeswalkers puts his height at 8 feet.

 - Challenge Seeker: He searches the multiverse for the biggest, baddest monsters to fight in order to prove himself.

 - Child Soldiers: Defied.
 His father sent him into the wilderness so that he wouldn't be one...

 - Cool Helmet: A trophy of the feudal lord that drove him from his father and later killed him.

-- The Corruption: Suffers from one after being defeated by Veil-enhanced Liliana.
+- The Corruption: Suffers from one after being defeated by the Veil-enhanced Liliana.